zvada/technology/docs/software/development-process.md

     -   Summarize your tests and findings
     -   If there were failures, explain why they are not important to the promotion request
 -   If there are critical build dependencies that we typically check, include reports from the `built-against-pkgs` tool
-    -   Note: This step is really just for known, specific cases, like the {HTCondor, HTCondor-CE, BLAHP} set and the {BeStMan, GUMS, VOMS Admin, etc.} Java set
+    -   Note: This step is really just for known, specific cases, like the {HTCondor, BLAHP} set
     -   Occasionally, the OSG Software manager will request the tool to be run for other cases
 -   If other packages depend on the to-be-promoted package, explain whether the dependent packages must be rebuilt or, if not, why not